yWorks/yfiles-react-integration-basic/README.md

 You can browse through the demos and look for features that you find interesting for your use case and integrate it in this basic component to build a more sophisticated application.

-There is also a slightly bigger [React integration demo](https://live.yworks.com/demos/toolkit/react/index.html) available in the package and on [GitHub](https://github.com/yWorks/yfiles-for-html-demos/tree/master/demos/toolkit/react).
+The yFiles package also contains a more extensive [React integration demo](https://live.yworks.com/demos/toolkit/react/index.html) ([GitHub](https://github.com/yWorks/yfiles-for-html-demos/tree/master/demos/toolkit/react)).
 This is also available with [TypeScript](https://live.yworks.com/demos/toolkit/react-typescript/index.html) (see [GitHub](https://github.com/yWorks/yfiles-for-html-demos/tree/master/demos/toolkit/react-typescript)).

 Furthermore, there is an extensive [Developer's Guide](https://docs.yworks.com/yfileshtml/#/dguide/introduction#top) that covers anything from graph creation and styling to automatic layouts and advanced customizations.